rprops/PhenoFlow/README.md

                                   `FSC-H`=mytrans(`FSC-H`))
 ```

 <p align="justify">The denoised data can now be used for calculating the phenotypic fingerprint using the <code>flowBasis</code> function.
-Changing `nbin` increases the grid resolution of the density estimation but also steeply increases the computation time.</p>
+Changing <code>nbin</code> increases the grid resolution of the density estimation but also steeply increases the computation time.</p>
 ```R
 ### Calculate fingerprint with bw = 0.01
 fbasis <- flowBasis(flowData_transformed, param, nbin=128,